 logical or character, default FALSE (i.e. LoadAndRemove).
-For STAR.align.single: If TRUE, will keep index in memory, useful if you need to loop over single calls, instead of using STAR.align.folder (remember last run should use FALSE, to remove index).
-For STAR.align.folder: Only applies to last library, will always keep for all libraries before last.
+For STAR.align.single: If TRUE, will keep index in memory, useful if you need to loop over single calls, instead of using STAR.align.folder (remember last run should use FALSE, to rescript.single location of STAR single file alignment script, default internal ORFik file.
+You can change it and give your own if you need special alignments.

+Only applies to last library, will always keep for all libraries before last.
 Alternative useful for MAC machines especially is "noShared", for machines that do not support shared memory index, usually gives error: "abort trap 6".